maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

-The `HildonRemoteTexture <HildonRemoteTexture>`_ is a GTK+ widget which allows the rendering of a shared memory area within hildon-desktop.
+The :class:`HildonRemoteTexture` is a GTK+ widget which allows the rendering of a shared memory area within hildon-desktop.
 It allows the memory area to be positioned and scaled, without altering its' contents.